Non-domestic rates (or business rates) are taxes paid on all non-domestic properties.

 The rateable value of a property in North Ayrshire is set by the Ayrshire Valuation Joint Board, which is independent of the council.

 Any reliefs or reductions will then be applied.
-To find out if you're eligible to receive a reduction on your business rates, visit our Business Rate Relief page.
+To find out if you're eligible to receive a reduction on your non-domestic rates, visit our Non-domestic rate relief page.

 What is my rateable value?

 The Ayrshire Valuation Joint Board will write to notify you of the actual rateable value of your non-domestic property.